Desk with Laptop, Calculator, Files and small model of house with epc colours

 These assumptions are useful for existing dwellings because it is very unusual for owners to have accurate thermal performance information available about their properties.

-Such information could be obtained retrospectively for existing dwellings by invasivley inspecting all parts of a building fabric.
+Such information could be obtained retrospectively for existing dwellings by invasively inspecting all parts of a building fabric.
 A suitably qualified person could then examine the materials and calculate thermal performance values of each element.
 They would produce a u-value certificate for each element, and the damage from the invasive inspection would need to be repaired.

 Such work however would be very expensive and in the vast majority of cases the end result would normally only confirm either: